 At the same time, no respondents reported canceled orders, although most were revising their 2020 expectations downward.

 Specifically, five of the 13 project developers surveyed reported that buyers had asked to delay the delivery of existing contracts, while three reported a drop in new or expected sales and two reported both requests to delay existing sales and a loss of anticipated deals.
 Put another way, five reported no impact on sales yet, while eight reported some degree of impact.

 Cash Crunch, Not Reduced Emissions, Forces Most Postponements

 Airlines had emerged as some of the most prolific buyers of carbon offsets in late 2019 and early 2020, and all of the airlines contacted by Ecosystem Marketplace reiterated their net zero commitments.
-Given the dramatic reduction in air traffic, it makes sense that airlines would postpone their purchases and still meet their commitments, since they would be offsetting less emissions.
+Given the dramatic reduction in air traffic, it makes sense that airlines would postpone their purchases and still meet their commitments since they would be offsetting fewer emissions.